 4. Am I simplifying saving by using pre-authorized contributions?

 Good saving habits make building your retirement savings a lot easier.
 A Pre-Authorized Contribution (PAC) to your RRSP or TFSA can be a helpful tool in your savings plan.
 A PAC is a recurring automatic withdrawal that transfers a pre-specified amount of money from your bank account and puts it into your RRSP or TFSA based on your selected schedule.

 “A PAC makes it easy to allocate money to your savings.
 There are no regular updates to make and no risk of forgetting to make the transfer.
 They also provide the benefit of investing earlier so you can benefit sooner from the tax-deferred growth,” said Lamarche.

-That is why it’s a good idea to diversify when investing.
-Putting all of your money in the stock of a single company is not a wise choice.
-Even if you’ve done the research and determined that the probability of that company failing is extremely low, if something unexpected happens you could lose everything.
+Putting all of your money in the stock of a single company is not a wise choice, even if you’ve done the research and determined that the probability of that company failing is extremely low.
+If something unexpected happens, you could lose everything.

 Your financial advisor will show you how to diversify your RRSP portfolio so you are investing in multiple companies and in essence, putting your eggs in multiple baskets.
 If one of those companies should fail, you’ll have limited exposure and it will not destroy your entire retirement savings plan.

 RRSP contribution deadline for the tax year

 The Government of Canada will allow you to contribute to your RRSP up to 60 days into the following calendar year.
 For example, the final deadline for investing in your retirement savings plan for 2020 is March 1, 2021.
 Having this extra time in the new year will give you a chance to determine the optimal amount you can contribute to maximize your tax deduction.
 An exception to this is when you turn 71 since you can no longer contribute to your RRSP after December 31 of that year.